 *“Praise God, the Father of our Lord Jesus Christ.
 God is so good, and by raising Jesus from death, he has given us new life and a hope that lives on.
 God has something stored up for you in heaven, where it will never decay or be ruined or disappear.
 You have faith in God, whose power will protect you until the last day.
 Then he will save you, just as he has always planned to do.”
 (1 Peter 1:3–5, CEV)

-As we celebrate the Third Sunday of Advent, we celebrate the promise of a Savior and the Christians hope in Christ.
+As we celebrate the Forth Sunday of Advent, we celebrate the promise of a Savior and the Christians hope in Christ.
+The word Advent literally means coming.
+With the coming of Christ, therefore, is also the arrival of hope.

 For the Christian, life with Christ is an endless hope.
 For those without Him, life is a hopeless end.
 That's why we continue our Advent celebration by talking about hope.
 And no one needed a more sure word of hope more than those lonely shepherds tending their flocks in the fields around Bethlehem.
 These men remind us how men should responded to God's invitation.